ahinkel421/goalstrive/README.md

 ================================

 To dos:

-1. Enable adding checkpoint goals.
-1. Get "Log Out" button working.
 1. If invalid date/eta is entered, nothing renders.
 Fix.
 1. Add a 'delete goals' button.
+Make delete request to server.
 1. Add alert if username is taken/log in invalid.
-1. On dest goals page, explain checkpoint goals
+1. On dest goals page, explain checkpoint goals.

+1. Enable adding checkpoint goals.
+1. Get "Log Out" button working.
-1. Add user id property to goals
+1. Add user id property to goals.
+1. When entering date with numbers (04/25/17) month and day get switched (25/04/17)

 Once app is functioning To dos: